aquanauts/python_interview/README.md

 You are encouraged take a few minutes to clone this repository and experiment with this environment before your interview, so that it is familiar to you when you arrive.
 Feel free to ask any questions if you run into problems.

-## Submitting an At-Home Solution
+## Submitting Your Solution

-If you've chosen to complete the first iteration of this exercise at home, here's how you can submit your solution to Aquatic:
+Here's how you can submit your solution to Aquatic.

 #### Run `make patch`